Mahajan pada Period ( 600-321 BCE)

 Central and Provincial Administration

-States introduced a division between central and provincial administration, ensuring better governance over large territories.
+States introduced divisions between central and provincial administration.

 Intelligence System